hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/xo_transaction_family.rst

 state dictionary.
 If it is valid, the transaction request payload will have a game name, an action, and, if the action is `take`, a space.

-1. If the action is `create`, then the transaction is invalid if the game name is already in state dictionary.
-Otherwise, the TP will store a new state entry with board `---------` (i.e. a blank board), game state `P1-NEXT`, and empty strings for both player keys.
+1. If the action is `create`, the transaction is invalid if the game name is already in state dictionary.
+Otherwise, the transaction processor will store a new state entry with board `---------` (i.e. a blank board), game state `P1-NEXT`, and empty strings for both player keys.

-2. If the action is `take`, then the transaction is invalid if the game name is not in the state dictionary.
+#.
+If the action is `take`, the transaction is invalid if the
+   game name is not in the state dictionary.
 Otherwise, there is a state entry under the game name with a board, game state, player-1 key, and player-2 key.
 The transaction is invalid if:

    * the game state is `P1-WIN`, `P2-WIN`, or `TIE`, or
    * the game state is `P1-NEXT` and the player-1 key is not null and different from the transaction signing key, or
    * the game state is `P2-NEXT` and the player-2 key is nonnull and different from the transaction signing key, or
    * the space-th character in the board-string is not `-`.

    Otherwise, the transaction processor will update the state entry